Sato hyperfunctions via relative Dolbeault cohomology

-\paragraph{A theorem of Martineau\,:} The following theorem of A. Martineau \cite{M} (see also \cite{H1},\cite{K}) may naturally be interpreted in our framework as one of the cases where the $\bp$-Alexander morphism (cf. \eqref{3.5}) is an \iso\ with topological duals so that the duality pairing is given by the cup product followed by integration as described above.
+\paragraph{A theorem of Martineau\,:} The following theorem of A. Martineau \cite{M} (see also \cite{H1}, \cite{K}) may be interpreted in our framework as one of the cases where the $\bp$-Alexander morphism (cf. \eqref{3.5}) is an \iso\ with topological duals so that the duality pairing is given by the cup product followed by integration as described above.
 See \cite{Su10} for a little more detailed discussions on this.
-The essential point of the proof is that the Serre duality holds for $V\ssm K$, which is proved using a result of B. Malgrange \cite{Mal}.
+The essential point of the proof is that the Serre duality holds for $V\ssm K$, which is a consequence of a result of B. Malgrange \cite{Mal}.

 In the below we assume that $\C^{n}$ is oriented, however the orientation may not be the usual one.

 \begin{theorem} Let $K$ be a compact set in $\C^{n}$ \st\ $H^{p,q}_{\bp}[K]=0$ for $q\ge 1$.
 Then for any open set $V\supset K$, $H^{p,q}_{\bar\vt}(V,V\ssm K)$ and $H^{n-p,n-q}_{\bp}[K]$ admits natural \str s of FS and DFS spaces, \r, and we have\,{\rm :}